/* Scenario metadata

 <<link "D. Land on your dot.
 He's on the pink; you're on <<print $assignedDot>>.
 The whole POINT of the dots is simultaneous ops.
 Fly your dot."
 "Dec5_FlyYourDot">><</link>>

 </div>You S-turn.
 Right 20°, left 20°, right 20°, left 20°.
-You scrub enough forward speed to open the gap, while staying in the pattern and being visible to everyone around you.
+You scrub enough closure to open the gap, and the <<print $follow>> touches down on his dot while you're still mid-weave.

 <<set $badchoices to $badchoices + 1>>

 <<goto "Dec6_Final">>You extend.
-You fly past the base turn, giving the Cub a full 10 seconds to touch down.
+You fly past the base turn, giving the <<print $follow>> a full 10 seconds to touch down.
 You turn final late; your dot is ahead of you by 1.5 miles instead of 0.8.

 Your approach is a little longer than ideal, but stable.